Admissions and appeals processes

 This policy was amended with the authorisation of the Education Funding Agency to clarify that applicants within the catchment area would be prioritised by straight line distance from the school

-Arrangements for admitting pupils mid-year
+Arrangements for admitting pupils in-year

 Portsmouth local authority will co-ordinate admissions for in-year applications and for applications for year groups other than the normal point(s) of entry.
 This will not affect the Academy’s right to determine which applicants have priority for admission.